-US Port of Entry Process for International Students on F1 Visa
+US Port of Entry for F1 Visa Students & Immigration Questions Guide

 You finally received the stamp that will grant you access to pursue higher education in the United States.
 You are carrying an F1 visa and believe you are all set to enter the United States now.

 However, this is not the reality at the US Port of Entry (POE), and your lack of awareness on the process won’t help you get into the country.
 On the more extreme side, there are even cases of F1 visa holders getting deported because they failed to convince CBP officers of their right to study in the country.